em1e/ft_irc/tests2.md

 NEW NOTES
 	- we need to broadcast the channel changes to all members inside the channel
-	- we need to send when /mode -> all active channel modes which are on
 	- so I found out that libera chat adds an underscore if the nickname already exists
 	- when inviting someone we need to send an invitation message.
 This should most likely just be some success code from the protocol
-	- Also, I noticed that on libera by default the topic restrictions should be on
 	- we have some memory issues when last client disconnects from the server (using fsanitize)
 	- when running /mode +i it shouldn't spam that message when run multiple times, also maybe include the username of who changed it
 	- to the sender's window 1 that you have invited that other user to the channel